Eames Era Atomic Art w/ Gold Computer Chip & Integrated Circuits

 Item #162

-Tie Tack made from a multi-chip solid logic module with gold mount.
+Tie Tack made from a hybrid integrated circuit with gold mount.

 Unknown manufacturer.